Molten Chocolate Lava Cake

 - Divide the batter evenly among the prepared ramekins.

-- Immediately after coming out of the oven, place a plate over top of the ramekin and quickly (but carefully) flip the ramekin and plate over to turn out the cake.
+- Immediately after coming out of the oven, run a butter knife around the sides to loosen.
+Place a plate over top of the ramekin and quickly (but carefully) flip the ramekin and plate over to turn out the cake.

-- If desired, dust with powdered sugar, top with fresh fruit or vanilla ice cream.
-Serve immediately.
+- Dust with powdered sugar, top with fresh fruit or vanilla ice cream, and serve immediately.

 Recommended Products